 He is a creative problem solver who provides his clients with innovative and cost effective solutions and strategies.
 He is no stranger to the courtroom and he is experienced in handling all stages of complex litigation.
 Ricardo has first-chair jury trial experience, as well as extensive pre-trial litigation experience.
 He has successfully defended matters, which included allegations of wrongful death, paralysis, consumer protection claims, financial services, severe bodily injuries, and catastrophic property loss.

-In addition to his service to the bar and his government service, Ricardo has served as a leader in the non-profit community over the years as the President of 100 Black Men of Greater Mobile, Inc., Chair of Mobile United, President of the Vernon Z. Crawford Bay Area Bar Association (an NBA affiliate), Chairman of AL.com’s first Gulf Coast Young Professional’s Summit, and the Chairperson of the Board of Directors of Prichard Preparatory School.
+In addition to his service to the bar and his government service as City Attorney of the City of Mobile, Ricardo has served as a leader in the non-profit community over the years as the President of 100 Black Men of Greater Mobile, Inc., Chair of Mobile United, President of the Vernon Z. Crawford Bay Area Bar Association (an NBA affiliate), Chairman of AL.com’s first Gulf Coast Young Professional’s Summit, and the Chairperson of the Board of Directors of Prichard Preparatory School.

-As an active member of DRI, Ricardo is a member of the Diversity Committee (Vice-Chair), the Government Liability Committee, and Toxic Tort and Environmental Steering Committee.
+As an active member of DRI, Ricardo is a member of the Diversity Committee (Chair), the Product Liability Committee, and Toxic Tort and Environmental Steering Committee.
 He is also a member of the IADC and FDCC.

 Ricardo is a native of Natchez, Mississippi.
 He attended both law school and college as a recipient of leadership scholarships.
 While in law school, he was a member of the school’s nationally ranked Trial Team, and he served as the Chief Judge of the Trial Board.